 In keeping with the Standards for the Use of Social Media at UNCG, it is important to recognize that when conducting UNCG business – online and off – one must comply with UNCG policies.
 Because of the powerful ability of social media to broadcast information worldwide, make sure to protect all confidential personal information – only posting what you have permission to post by law, policy, or explicitly by the person(s) in the photo.

 COPYRIGHT AND DIGITAL PHOTO MANAGEMENT SYSTEMS

-Because digital photos and videos may readily be used repeatedly and for different purposes, it is important at the time the material is acquired to understand and document UNCG’s right in the photos and videos themselves and the nature and scope of releases or permissions from those depicted.
-It is a best practice to have a digital photo management system that records at a minimum:
+Because digital photos and videos may readily be used repeatedly and for different purposes, it is important at the time the material is acquired to understand and document UNCG’s rights regarding the photos and videos themselves and the nature and scope of releases or permissions from those depicted.
+It is a best practice to have a digital photo management system, such as UNCG’s Merlin system maintained by UC, that records at a minimum:

 - Basic information about the photo